marcel-erasmus/document-repository-proxy-api/README.md

 # ABOUT

-A document repository consolidation API that can be used to consolidate document storage and retrieval across various storage providers.
+A document repository proxy API that can be used to consolidate document storage and retrieval across various storage providers.

+Currently, the API supports:
+* S3
+* Firebase

 # TODO

-* Uploading of documents.
 * Improving metadata queries to be more robust.
 * Auditing of metadata + document access.